cabforum/servercert/docs/BR.md

 Some systems still do not have sufficient support for CAA records.
 To allow users of those systems to specify contact information, a legacy format using text records is allowed.
 The CAA contact property SHOULD be used instead of TXT records, where feasible.

 The DNS TXT record MUST be placed on the "\_caa_contact" subdomain of the domain being validated.
 The DNS record MUST be named "domain-authorization-email" or "domain-authorization-phone".
 The value of "domain-authorization-email" MUST contain a valid email address, or it cannot be used.
-The value of "domain-authorization-phone" must be a valid, globally unique phone number, including country code, or it cannot be used.
+The value of "domain-authorization-phone" must be a global phone number, including country code, as defined in RFC 3966 or it cannot be used.